chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-1-of-3.md

 _TLDR;_

-> Process ID 1, or PID 1, is a special process id that the kernel reserves for init scripts.
+> Process ID 1, or PID 1, is a special process ID that the kernel reserves for init scripts.
 Because init scripts are not used within containers, having an applications PID running as PID 1 can cause unexpected and obscure-looking issues.

-Moreover, various implementations of the UNIX shell, `/bin/sh`, do not pass signals to their child processes.
-For instance, the default implementation of shell in the alpine base container does not send interupts to its child processes.
+oreover, various implementations of the UNIX shell, `/bin/sh`, do not pass signals to their child processes.
+For instance, the default implementation of shell in the alpine base container does not send interrupts to its child processes.

 A simple solution is to use a binary that acts as a signal proxy and starts a